glouppe/info8010-deep-learning/lecture5.md

 ???

 - The sufficient decrease condition ensures that the function decreases sufficiently, as predicted by the slope of f in the direction p.
-- The curvature condition ensures that steps are not too short by ensuring that the slope has increased by some relative amount.
+- The curvature condition ensures that steps are not too short by ensuring that the slope has decreased (in magnitude) by some relative amount.

 ---